-You don’t have to include all five Trust Services Categories.
+You don’t have to include all five Trust Services Criteria.
 Security is the only mandatory category, however, Availability and Confidentiality are frequently included.

-Your organization’s executive management and department leaders (Human Resources, Engineering, DevOps, Security, IT, etc.) will be responsible for participating in implementing controls and providing evidence to the auditor.
-Explaining the who, what, when, where, why, and how of the audit will be crucial to preparing employees for their obligations.
+Your organization’s executive management and department leaders (human resources, engineering, DevOps, security, IT, etc.) will be responsible for implementing your SOC 2 controls and providing evidence to the auditor.
+Explaining the who, what, when, where, why, and how of the audit is crucial to preparing employees for their obligations.

 4. Perform a Gap Assessment

-One of the first steps on your SOC 2 journey will be to perform a gap assessment.
-Look at your existing procedures, policies, and controls to help better understand your current security posture and which controls you still need to implement to meet the applicable criteria of the Trust Services Categories.
+One of the first steps on your SOC 2 journey will be to perform a gap assessment, also known as a readiness assessment.
+Look at your existing procedures, policies, and controls to help better understand your current security posture and which controls you still need to implement to meet the applicable criteria of the Trust Services Criteria.